nre-learning/nrelabs-curriculum/lessons/workflows/lesson-35-devicespecifictemplate/stage2/guide.md

 ### Part 2 - Multiple Devices

 The examples in the previous lesson were purposefully simple so the basic concepts could be described in a way that is easy to understand.
-In this section we will create a template generator that creates device specific configurations for mulitple devices.
+In this section we will create a template generator that creates device specific configurations for multiple devices.

 The sample project we will use is deploying a large number of access switches.
 When deploying devices it is common for them to have a base configuration to include hostname, management IP address and a default gateway.

 #### Device Template File
 In this section we will use the same template file that we used in the previous lesson.
-Look for the template variables in all captial letters surrounded by double curly brackets, for example **{{ HOSTNAME }}**.
+Look for the template variables in all capital letters surrounded by double curly brackets, for example **{{ HOSTNAME }}**.
 Pay attention to these variables because they will be set to specific values in the next section using YAML.
 <pre>
 cd /antidote/stage2
 more template.j2